Thousands rallied at the Power to the Polls event in Atlanta on Jan. 20, 2018. AJC/Greg Bluestein

 Linked by a signature color — purple, in honor of the women's suffrage movement — International Women's Day is nonetheless marked in a wideranging fashion throughout the U.S. and around the world.
 In all, "thousands of events,"comprising everything from conferences, exhibitions and marches to festivals, concerts and fun runs, according to the official IWD web site, where you can search for specific events by location.

-This year alone, International Women's Day has two themes: The U.N.'s is "Women in the Changing World of Work: Planet 50-50 by 2030."
-The IWD web site's is pithier — #BeBoldForChange — and it’s backed up by resources for running one's own "Be Bold" campaign in the real world and on social media.
+Each year, International Women's Day has a unifying theme.
+Acutally, last year it had two: The U.N.'s is "Women in the Changing World of Work: Planet 50-50 by 2030."
+The IWD's was pithier — #BeBoldForChange — and it was backed up by resources for running one's own "Be Bold" campaign in the real world and on social media.

-Here are some International Women’s Day events taking place in Atlanta on Wednesday:
+Here’s info on those and other International Women’s Day events taking place in Atlanta on Thursday:

-International Women's Day with Women in the Atlanta Tech Scene.
-7 p.m. $10.
+3rd Annual Women Who Code Atlanta International Women's Day Celebration.
+Hear from local women in tech groups and involved in the Atlanta tech scene.
+7 p.m. (doors open at 6:30 p.m.) $10.
 The Loudermilk Center, 40 Courtland St. NE, Atlanta. www.eventbrite.com